tretoby/tretoby/README.md

 ---

-## **Aspiring Security Operations Center (SOC) Level 1 Analyst**

-I am a dedicated and driven cybersecurity professional with a strong passion for safeguarding digital assets.
+**I am a dedicated and driven cybersecurity professional with a strong passion for safeguarding digital assets.
 My goal is to leverage my technical skills in a dynamic Security Operations Center (SOC) environment to contribute to incident response, threat detection, and proactive security monitoring.
 I aim to enhance organizational resilience against evolving cyber threats.

 ---